apache/james-project/src/adr/0036-against-use-of-conditional-statements-in-guice-modules.md

 ## Consequences

+Component combination count keeps unchanged for Guice products, but the run combination is explicit.
+QA needs are unchanged.

 Integration testing can not offer conditional, configuration based module composition.
 This is because:

  - Integration tests don't rely on Main classes but on GuiceJamesServer class with similar guice modules
  - Overriding a configuration file within a same maven module is painful

 As a consequence, we should define statically the modules an integration test needs to run.
-Configuration defined Guice modules declaration logic cannot be tested with the integration technique we have.
+Configuration defined Guice modules declaration logic cannot be tested with the integration test technique we currently use.

 Unit tests and integration tests for the possible module composition should limit the risks.